bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/project_folder_conda.md

-The Conda buildpack is similar to the Python buildpack except it includes `Miniconda` and allows you to install packages with `miniconda` via the `conda-requirements.txt` file.

 ## Project Folder

 To deploy an app with Dash Enterprise and Conda, three additional files are needed in your **project folder**: